rodneyshupe/Cookbook/Recipes/Entrees/Veg/20MinuteRedCurryNoodlesWithFriedCoconutGarlic.rst

 - 2 cups chopped zucchini or summer squash diced
 - 1 tablespoon fresh grated ginger
 - 2-3 tablespoons Thai red curry paste
-- 1 (14 ounce) can full fat coconut milk
+- 1 (13.5 fluid ounces / 400 ml) can full fat coconut milk
 - 1 tablespoon low sodium soy sauce or tamari
 - 2 teaspoons agave syrup (honey can be used but not vegan friendly)
 - juice from 1 lime